Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Results and Analysis

 \subsubsection{Out of Distribution Evaluation}

 Finally, we evaluate the probes on out-of-distribution data to assess whether they generalise.
 The underlying idea is that, if a model truly dedicates a direction in its activation space to a specific visual concept, then the probe should be able to detect this concept even when the original traffic scene image is not from CARLA.
-More specifically, we use data from the Distance-Annotated Traffic Perception Question Answering (DTPQA) benchmark \citep{theodoridis2025descriptor} that are equivalent to the Presence-1 and Count-1 data but are drawn from nuScenes \citep{caesar2020nuscenes}\footnote{We created additional data at a 5-meter distance beyond what DTPQA already includes in order to increase the dataset size.}.
+More specifically, we use data from the Distance-Annotated Traffic Perception Question Answering (DTPQA) benchmark \citep{theodoridis2025descriptor}\footnote{This paper describes the dataset used in \cite{theodoridis2025evaluating}, with substantial overlap between the two papers.} that are equivalent to the Presence-1 and Count-1 data but are drawn from nuScenes \citep{caesar2020nuscenes} .
 All data depict pedestrians at approximately 5 meters (2.5 to 7.5 meters), and therefore, we use probes trained on 5-meter CARLA data.
 These two data categories are the only ones for which nuScenes annotations allow us to automatically find equivalent images.
 Orientation-1 is also supported by the nuScenes annotations, but linear probes showed poor performance for this concept even in-distribution, so we considered it redundant to evaluate it out-of-distribution.
 To distinguish these datasets from the CARLA data, we refer to them as Presence-Real and Count-Real, respectively.

-We present the results of this evaluation in Table \ref{nuscenes_eval_results}.
-The linear probes generalise extremely well, highlighting two key points.
-First, the probes indeed learn a feature direction corresponding to the underlying visual concept.
-Second, \glspl{vlm} appear to consistently represent at least these two visual concepts across different types of data.
-The only case in which we do not observe strong generalisation is InternVL3.5 on Presence-Real.
-This is fully consistent with the results in Figure \ref{probe_weight_similarity}, where we observed that probes trained to detect the presence of a person and those trained to detect the presence of a traffic barrel based on InternVL3.5 activations were not sufficiently similar, suggesting again that they failed to capture the true underlying concept.
+We present the results of this evaluation in Table \ref{nuscenes_eval_results}, where we can see that the linear probes generalise extremely well in most cases.
+These results show that \glspl{vlm} appear to consistently represent at least these two visual concepts across different types of data and confirm once again that the probes indeed learn a feature direction corresponding to the underlying visual concept.